-Stephanie Quiñones is a member of the firm’s Corporate and Technology & Entrepreneurial Companies Practice Group.
+Stephanie Quinones is a shareholder in the firm’s Corporate and Technology & Entrepreneurial Companies practices.

 - Florida State University College of Law, Order of the Coif, 2013